sklivvz/remote-manifesto/intro.en.md

 * it is not bound to a location
 * the ability, and the necessity, to do so at indefinite length

+---

+Note to contributors, please add some more introduction text.
+Assume an audience that does not know remote work at all.
+The objective of this part is to set up the basic knowledge needed to understand the manifesto and principles.

+(work in progress, see [README.md](./README.md))